-Each year, the Nobel Peace Prize winner is announced for the entire world to celebrate — a long-lasting tradition that became a reality when wealthy Swedish inventor and entrepreneur Alfred Nobel died in 1896.
+Every year, the Nobel Peace Prize winner is announced for the entire world to celebrate.
+It’s a global tradition that started when wealthy Swedish inventor and entrepreneur Alfred Nobel died in 1896.
 The reading of Nobel’s will shocked the world because he dedicated his colossal fortune to “prizes to those who, during the preceding year, shall have conferred the greatest benefit to mankind.”

 How Much Is the Nobel Prize Amount?